thehelp/core/README.md

 # thehelp-core

-This project provides basic functionality that almost all javascript apps will need.
-In fact, all this should be included in future javascript implementations, in my humble opinion. :0)
+This project provides basic functionality that almost all javascript apps will need, available both on the server and in the client.

 ## Features

-* some basic string manipulation functions
-* some basic color manipulation functions
+* date formatting and manipuation functions, including a Duration class to make it easy to track timings.
 * timezone.js, and time zone data - min.json with a minimum set, and all.json with comprehensive data
-* time.js date formatting and manipuation functions, including a Duration class to make it easy to track timings.
-* methods for quick winston setup on the server
+* basic string manipulation functions
+* basic color manipulation functions
-* winston and util shims for use on the client side
+* `winston` and `util` shims for use on the client side

+Server-only:

+* `logs.setupFile()/setupConsole()` for quick `winston` setup on the server
+* `env.merge()` method to merge data from 'env.json' with values already on `process.env`

 ## Jump in!